 By commissioning this independent research, we aimed at making available well researched evidence on the effectiveness of torture prevention measures.

 We now know that prevention measures do work, although some are much more effective than others.
 Most important of all are the safeguards that should be applied in the first hours and days after a person is taken into custody.
 Notification of family and access to an independent lawyer and doctor has a significant impact in reducing torture.
 The consistent investigation of torture and effective prosecution of torturers and the creation of independent monitoring bodies are also key in reducing torture.

-The results of the research will be of great relevance for governments, National Preventive Mechanisms (NPMs), civil society organisations, National Human Rights Institutions (NHRIs), the UN and regional torture prevention bodies, and will help inform more effective strategies and polices against torture.
+The results of the research are of great relevance for governments, National Preventive Mechanisms (NPMs), civil society organisations, National Human Rights Institutions (NHRIs), the UN and regional torture prevention bodies, and should help inform more effective strategies and polices against torture.

 Publication in July 2016

-This study is the first systematic analysis of the effectiveness of torture prevention.
+It is the first systematic analysis of the effectiveness of torture prevention.
 Assisted by a team of country researchers, Richard Carver and Lisa Handley carried out primary research in 16 countries, looking at torture and prevention mechanisms over a 30-year period (1984-2014).
-The countries in the study are Argentina, Chile, Ethiopia, Georgia, Hungary, India, Indonesia, Israel, Kyrgyzstan, Norway, Peru, the Philippines, South Africa, Tunisia, Turkey and the United Kingdom.
 Data was analysed using a combination of quantitative and qualitative techniques.

 What was APT's role in the research project?
 Watch Dr Richard Carver explain why it was important to do the research independently from the organisation.